In all the years since 1996 that this web site has been 'on-air' many of the questions I get are still about the same things.

 The other problem is that a poor quality swivel will not swivel.
 When live baiting under a balloon it is imperative that good quality swivels are used.

 Assuming you are a right-handed caster, a cast that swings off to the right of your target means your rod is overloaded, that is you are using too much weight.
-Remember you must take the weight of the sinker and the bait into account.
+Remember you must take the weight of the sinker and the bait, or a lure, into account.

 If the cast is consistently swinging off to the left, you are not loading the rod enough.
 This maybe because of too little sinker and bait weight, or it could be that you are starting the forward casting stroke too late.